trent-fisher/zap_training_docs/src/admin/Enquiries/bookings.md

 # Bookings Management Training Guide

 ## Overview
-The Bookings module displays all booking enquiries submitted through your website's booking form.
+The Bookings page displays all booking enquiries submitted through your website's booking form.
 These are customers who have filled out detailed travel requests including flights, accommodation, and other travel services.
-This module allows you to view booking details and track their assignment status.
+This page allows you to view booking details and track their assignment status.
 This guide covers how to search, filter, view, and manage booking enquiries.

 ---